St. John USVI Beaches: Salomon Bay

 In the 1940s and 1950s, Henley, Ramgoat and Rata Cays (The Durloe Cays) were owned by Roger Humphrey, the Marine commandant of the Virgin Islands during World War II.
 He built the concrete storehouse whose ruins are presently found on Henley Cay.
 In 1947 Humprey's son, a navy pilot, flew his aircraft over Henley Cay.
 He apparently was executing some air acrobatics, which he miscalculated, flew too low, crashed into the cay and died.
 This was the first time a plane had crashed anywhere near St. John.
 The wreckage of the plane can still be seen on top of the island.

 After his son's death Humphrey lost interest in further development of Henley and rarely returned there.
-In 1948, he rented Henley Cay to Robert and Nancy Gibney, the parents of the present owners of Gibney Beach, who lived there for about a year before building their permanent home at Hawksnest.
+In 1948, he rented Henley Cay to Robert and Nancy Gibney, the parents of the present owners of Gibney Beach, who lived there for about three years before building their permanent home at Hawksnest.

 Some of the finest snorkeling on the north shore can be found in the area of the fringing reef that lies around the point separating Salomon and Honeymoon Bays on the northeast corner of Salomon beach.